 Note that “Endpoint” is blank.
 In order for this host to be reachable on the internet, you must specify an endpoint.
 Open a new browser and type “What is my IP address” into it.
 The first result is typically your IP address.
 Click the edit icon and paste this value into the Endpoint field, then add a colon, and 51820.
 For Listen port, also specify 51820.
 Click Submit.

 Note that if you see results that have lots of colons in it, that’s an IPv6 address.
 While we fully support IPv6, it may cause you unnecessary problems.
 We recommend you start with an IPv4 address if available.
 Click other results in the search results for your IPv4 address; you should be able to find your IPv4 address, which looks similar to above.

 After making this change, the Meshify Agent running on your windows machine will pick it up and update its configuration.
-By default, new meshes created have UPnP enabled by default, which means the Meshify Agent will automatically set up the port forwarding from your router/gateway to your Windows machine.
-It will also refresh that configuration hourly in case you reboot your router (or other reasons).
+Enabling UPnP on the mesh will enable the Meshify Agent to automatically set up the port forwarding from your router/gateway to your Windows machine.
+It will also keep your external IP address in sync.
+The UPnP configuration refreshes hourly in case you reboot your router (or other reasons).

 You have now successfully configured your home machine to be securely accessible from the internet.
 Repeat the process of adding a windows host for your laptop, and then head off to a coffee shop to test your connection.
 Enjoy!

 There are many things that can go wrong and multiple ways of solving the problem.
 If you have tethering capabilities between your phone and your laptop, you can iron out most of these issues from the comfort of your own home.

 Disable Windows Firewall